 - Relocate to Mauritius: the ideal place to live and do business

 Setting up a company in Mauritius: how to register and do business

 Both foreign companies and individuals can proceed to the registration, incorporation and setting up of a company, as well as its incorporation in Mauritius, which requires the services of a company formation services provider to ease the process of incorporation.
 No minimum capital is required, and the Mauritian laws allows for 100% foreign ownership.
-An applicant usually needs to provide the following data to be able to register a company in Mauritius by providing these essential details:
+An applicant needs to provide the following information prior to setting up a company in Mauritius by providing these essential details: